skonto/bookinfo-knative/README.md

 # docker push ${DOCKER_REPO}/examples-bookinfo-reviews-v1:$TAG
 # ...
 ```
-Note: the diff between the upstream Istio sample app and the branch used is to change the service port from 9080 to a custom one as Knative
-assumes that to be 80 and cannot be adjusted.
+Note: the diff between the upstream Istio sample app and the branch used is to change the service port from 9080 to a custom one as Knative assumes that to be 80 and cannot be adjusted.
+In Knative a service that hits another one needs to use as a name either `service_name.namespace_name` or
+`service_name.namespace_name.svc.cluster.local`.